-of the Background Statement, the offeror shall prepare a ges as needed labeled as subsets of this Attachment C ERTIFICATIONS (check all that apply) I certify herein that all information accurate, complete, and correct. provided in the BACKGROUND STATEMENT is federal, state and local agencies have be onitoring reports for the previous 18 months from en provided, or if a monitoring report for the previous 18 and/or local certificate or letter indicating the vendor has provided.
-SIGNATURE: DATE:
+As required in Section L.1, Preparation of the Background Statement, the offeror shall prepare a Background Statement below (attach pages as needed labeled as subsets of this Attachment number).

+CERTIFICATIONS (check all that apply)

+I certify herein that copies of all monitoring reports for the previous 18 months from federal, state and local agencies have been provided, or if a monitoring report for the previous 18 months is not available, a federal, state, and/or local certificate or letter indicating the vendor has a satisfactory or higher rating has been provided.
-Attachment C